threefoldfoundation/tf_cockpit/readme.md

   - TF Tokens Overview

 - Hands on (password protected)
-  - Trade: Integrated Marketplace TFT Sales
+  - Trade: Integrated Marketplace TFT Sales (not in version 1)
   - Operate: Farmers
   - Use: The Grid
   - Support